Cease and desist

-A cease and desist letter is a document sent by one party, often a business, to warn another party that they believe the other party is committing an unlawful act, such as copyright infringement, and that they will take legal action if the other party continues the alleged unlawful activity.
-The letter may warn that, if the recipient does not discontinue specified conduct, or take certain actions, by deadlines set in the letter, the letter's recipient may be sued.
+A cease and desist letter is a document sent by a party, often a business, to warn another party that they believe the other party is committing an unlawful act, such as copyright infringement, and that they will take legal action if the other party continues the alleged unlawful activity.
+The letter may warn that if the recipient does not discontinue specified conduct or take certain actions by the deadlines set in the letter, the recipient may be sued.
 The phrase "cease and desist" is a legal doublet, made up of two near-synonyms.
 A cease and desist letter issued by a government entity, called a cease and desist order, is "a warning of impending judicial enforcement".

 Usage for intellectual property

 Although cease and desist letters are not exclusively used in the area of intellectual property, particularly in regards to copyright infringement, such letters "are frequently utilized in disputes concerning intellectual property and represent an important feature of the intellectual property law landscape".
 The holder of an intellectual property right such as a copyrighted work, a trademark, or a patent, may send the cease and desist letter to inform a third party "of the right holder's rights, identity, and intentions to enforce the rights".
 The letter may merely contain a licensing offer or may be an explicit threat of a lawsuit.
-A cease and desist letter often triggers licensing negotiations, and is a frequent first step towards litigation.
+A cease and desist letter often triggers licensing negotiations and is a frequent first step towards litigation.

 Effects on recipients

-Receiving numerous cease and desist letters may be very costly for the recipient.
+Receiving numerous cease-and-desist letters can be very costly for the recipient.
 Each claim in the letters must be evaluated, and it should be decided whether to respond to the letters, "whether or not to obtain an attorney's opinion letter, prepare for a lawsuit, and perhaps initiate [in case of letters regarding a potential patent infringement] a search for alternatives and the development of design-around technologies."

 Cease and desist letters are sometimes used to intimidate recipients and can be "an effective tool used by corporations to chill the critical speech of gripe sites operators".
 A company owning a trademark may send such letter to a gripe site operator alleging a trademark infringement, although the actual use of the trademark by the gripe site operator may fall under a fair use exception (in compliance with, in the U.S., the protection of free speech under the First Amendment).